XiplusChenyu/Musical-Genre-Classification/README.md

 # Musical Genre Classification
 Three Models for Musical Genre Classification are discussed, one CNN model and two CRNN models.
-This project is based on Pytorch.
+This project is based on Pytorch. <a href="https://github.com/XiplusChenyu/Musical-Genre-Classification/blob/master/music_genre_classification.pdf">Project report here.</a>

 ## Get Start:
 ### Audio Files